ETS5/RPWNmasternodesetup/README.md

 Masternodes -> Select masternode -> RightClick -> start alias
 ```

-The wallet should respond with **"masternode started successfully"** as long as the masternode collateral payment was done correctly in step (2) and it had at least 15 confirmations.
+The wallet should respond with **"masternode started successfully"** as long as the masternode 3k RPWN collateral payment was done correctly in step (2) and it had at least 15 confirmations.
 This only means that the conditions to send the start broadcast are satisfied and that the start command was communicated to peers.

 Go back to your VPS and wait for the status of your new masternode to change to "Masternode successfully started".
 This may take some time and you may need to wait for several hours until your new masternode completes sync process.